xet7/TSC/tsc/docs/pages/sfml_port_guidelines.md

    intrudocution to the system.
 4. Follow the general coding guidelines as outlined in the `conventions` documentation page.
+5. Collision rectangle size must be set via cActor::Set_Collision_Rect().
+That method takes care of keeping debug rect, editor rect, and collision rect in sync.
+Do not mess with m_collision_rect and m_debug_colrect_shape directly for setting (when converting from old code, these direct settings need to be changed to a call to Set_Collision_Rect() thus).

 Press CTRL+D to enable/disable drawing of the collision rectangles.
 Note that you do not have to implement drawing of the